wattnotions/DFT-and-Filtering-of-WAV-file/README.md

 # DFT-and-Filtering-of-WAV-file

+NOTE: ALWAYS BE CAREFUL NOT TO DAMAGE YOUR HEARING WHEN LISTENING TO THE OUTPUT WAV FILES.
+CHANGES YOU MAKE TO THIS PROGRAM COULD PRODUCE A VERY LOUD WAV FILE.
+TURN YOUR VOLUME DOWN AND DON'T PUT EARPHONES DIRECTLY OVER/INTO YOUR EARS UNTIL YOU HAVE TESTED THAT IT IS SAFE FIRST.

 This program analyses and filters signals taken in from wav files or csv files.

 It is currently set up for wav files but can be changed to csv input by modifying the code under the section